If you are in a violent relationship,

 - Decide who you can call to talk openly to give you the support you need.

-- Plan to attend a survivor support group for at least 2 weeks to gain support from others and learn more about yourself.
+- Plan to attend a survivor support group to gain support from others and learn more about yourself.

 - Remember, no one deserves to be abused!